LoveBootCaptain/RPI-Weather-Log/README.md

 # RPI-Weather-Log
 A complete weather station for the RaspberryPi, using forecast.io and adafruit sensors to log all weather data to a file which can be used for SPLUNK data analysis.
+I included the scroll pHAT from Pimoroni to display some of the weather data.
+There are also some examples shown who to make some nice outputs with string transformations.
+Some data is send to adafruit.io. perhaps you have to change the feed names and io-data to your individual likings.
+See the adafruit.io api documentation.

+Feel free to change it in any way you want...
+Sorry that the output is in german.
+The forecast.io data are also fetched in german.
+You can change it via the options string in the python script.
+See the forecast.io api documentation.

 ## Install

 `cd`

 `git clone https://github.com/LoveBootCaptain/RPI-Weather-Log.git`

+## Config

 `cd RPI-Weather-Log`